Dischan1/file_server_mp/README.md

 generates the keys
 `client_id` - unique identifier to generate a keys
 ## Key generation
-1. to run the `client <client_id>` to generate private and public keys.
+1. run the `client <client_id>` to generate private and public keys.
-2. to send the .priv and the .pub keys without renaming to the server.
+2. send .priv and .pub keys without renaming to the server.
 3. connect to the server with your unique identifier.

 `from` and `to` paths are relative by default